Axios (website)

 Axios (styled ΛXIOS in the logo) is an American news website based in Arlington, Virginia.
 It was founded in 2016 and launched the following year by former Politico journalists Jim VandeHei, Mike Allen, and Roy Schwartz.
-The site's name is based on the ἄξιος (áxios), meaning "worthy".
+The site's name is based on the Ancient Greek ἄξιος (áxios, lit. 'worthy').

 Axios articles are often brief to facilitate quick reading; most are shorter than 300 words and use bullet points.
 In addition to news articles, Axios produces daily and weekly industry-specific newsletters (including Allen's Axios AM, a successor to his newsletter Politico Playbook for Politico).

-On September 1, 2022, Cox Enterprises completed its acquisition of Axios.
+In September 2022, Cox Enterprises completed its acquisition of Axios for $525 million.

 History

-VandeHei said he wanted Axios to be a "mix between The Economist and Twitter".
+VandeHei said he wanted Axios to be a "mix between The Economist and Twitter", which attracted criticism.
 The company initially covered a mix of business, politics, technology, health care, and media.
 VandeHei said Axios would focus on the "collision between tech and areas such as bureaucracy, healthcare, energy, and the transportation infrastructure".
-At launch, Nicholas Johnston, a former managing editor at Bloomberg L.P., was named editor-in-chief.
+At its launch, Nicholas Johnston, a former managing editor at Bloomberg L.P., was named its editor-in-chief.

 In 2016, Axios secured $10 million in a round of financing led by Lerer Hippeau Ventures.
-Backers include media-partner NBC News, Laurene Powell Jobs' Emerson Collective, Greycroft Partners, and David and Katherine Bradley, owners of Atlantic Media.
+Backers include media-partner NBC News, Laurene Powell Jobs's Emerson Collective, Greycroft Partners, and David and Katherine Bradley, owners of Atlantic Media.
 The company had raised $30 million As of November 2017.
 It planned to focus on "business, technology, politics, and media trends".
 Axios generates revenue through short-form native advertising and sponsored newsletters.
 It earned more than $10 million in revenue in its first seven months.

 In January 2017, Axios hired as an executive vice president Evan Ryan, the Assistant Secretary of State for Educational and Cultural Affairs and a former staffer for Vice President Joe Biden.
 Axios had 6 million unique visitors in September 2017, according to Comscore.
-As of November 2017, Axios said it had 200,000 subscribers to 11 newsletters, with an average open rate of 52 percent.
+As of November 2017, Axios reported it had 200,000 subscribers to 11 newsletters, with an average open rate of 52 percent.
 The same month, it said it would use a new $20 million investment to expand data analysis, product development, fund audience growth, and increase staff to 150, up from 89.

 In March and April 2019, HuffPost and Wired reported that Axios had paid a firm to improve its reputation by lobbying for changes to the Wikipedia articles on Axios and Jonathan Swan.